Scalability and asymptotic adjunction: Introduction

 This result yields several interesting applications discussed in Section~\ref{subsec:appl}, that are immediately accessible to the reader without the need to delve into the technicalities.

 The paper is structured as follows.
 Section~\ref{sec:prelim} recalls the category machinery of good endofunctors developed in~\cite{makeev_gmaec}.
 Section~\ref{sec:Roe-functors} introduces relative Roe functors and shows that they fit into the framework discussed above.
-Our main result appears in Section~\ref{sec:main}: we prove that tensoring with continuous functions on a pair of scalable proper metric spaces admits a right asymptotic adjoint, which is the precisely the relative uniform Roe functor associated with the corresponding discretization.
+Our main result appears in Section~\ref{sec:main}, where we prove that tensoring with continuous functions on a scalable pair of locally compact metric spaces of bounded coarse geometry admits a right asymptotic adjoint, which is the precisely the relative uniform Roe functor associated with the corresponding discretization.
 We discuss applications of this result in the same section.
 Finally, Section~\ref{sec:tech} establishes that the colimit construction is unnecessary for separable $C^{*}$-algebras.